A Pandemics Primer

 A turning point in the containment of infectious disease outbreaks occurred during a cholera epidemic in London, England, in 1854.
 Tens of thousands of Londoners had died of cholera epidemics in 1849 and 1853.
-Reformers and health officials were focused on addressing disgusting living conditions characterized by over-crowded houses whose basements were literally overflowing with human waste disposal and the widespread use of the Thames as an open sewer.
-During a 1854 cholera outbreak, a young physician named John Snow came up with the idea of mapping the addresses of victims in an west-end neighbourhood centred on Broad Street.
+Reformers and health officials were focused on addressing disgusting living conditions characterized by overcrowded houses whose basements were literally overflowing with human waste disposal and the widespread use of the Thames as an open sewer.
+During an 1854 cholera outbreak, a young physician named John Snow came up with the idea of mapping the addresses of victims in a west-end neighbourhood centred on Broad Street.

 Despite the controversy, routine vaccinations have become one of the principal prevention measures against a range of infectious diseases.
 Smallpox was declared eradicated from the globe in 1979, and polio is close to the same goal.
 Launched in 1988, the global polio eradication initiative has reduced global polio incidence by 99%; only a handful of highly unstable countries continue to see cases today.